JuliaDiff/ChainRules.jl/docs/src/index.md

 ### Use thunks appropriately:

-If work is only required for 1 of the returned differentials it should be wrapped in a `@thunk` (potentially using a begin-end block)
+If work is only required for one of the returned differentials it should be wrapped in a `@thunk` (potentially using a begin-end block)

 If there are multiple return values, almost always their should be computation wrapped in a `@thunk`s